MicrosoftDocs/power-platform/power-platform/admin/administer-catalog.md

 ---
-title: "Administer the catalog (preview)"
+title: "Administer the catalog"
-description: "Learn how to administer the catalog for Power Platform after you have finished installing it.
+description: "Learn how to administer the catalog for Power Platform.
 Administering the catalog involves setting up users, approving or rejecting submission requests, and other work related to tracking catalog items."
 author: derekkwanpm
 ms.author: derekkwan
 ms.date: 05/23/2024